Tirzah (Tell el-Farah North): Early Bronze III

-In the Early Bronze III, there was a settlement hiatus.
+In the Early Bronze III (c.
+2750-2350 BCE), there was a settlement hiatus.

 Early Bronze IV

-In the Early Bronze IV, there was a settlement hiatus.
+In the Early Bronze IV (c.
+2350-2020 BCE), there was a settlement hiatus.

 Middle Bronze

 Middle Bronze I

-In the Middle Bronze I, there is a settlement hiatus.
+In the Middle Bronze I (c.
+2020-1820 BCE), there is a settlement hiatus.

 Middle Bronze II

-Period V: In the Middle Bronze Age II, there was a small settlement on the site that used the remnants of the older town walls for protection.
+Period V: In the Middle Bronze Age II (c.
+1820-1630 BCE), there was a small settlement on the site that used the remnants of the older town walls for protection.
 In the 1600s the population expanded and a new wall was built, but it enclosed a smaller area than the older city.

-In Middle Bronze IIA there were burials only.
+In Middle Bronze IIA (c.
+1820-1630 BCE), there were burials only.

-In Middle Bronze IIB there was a village and burials.
+In Middle Bronze IIB (c.
+1630-1590 BCE), there was a village and burials.

-In Middle Bronze IIC there were fortifications, city gate, cultic installations (underground chamber, massebah?).
+In Middle Bronze IIC (c.
+1590-1550 BCE), there were fortifications, city gate, cultic installations (underground chamber, massebah?).
+This phase coincides with the Hyksos period in the south.

 Late Bronze

 The Late Bronze Age remains indicate that there was no major urban development during this period.
+The entire region was part of the Egyptian Empire, and during the Amarna period a local king was seated at nearby Shechem.

 Late Bronze II

 Period VI: In Late Bronze II there is a settlement hiatus with no town plan, some tombs.